Nondegenerate neck pinches along the mean curvature flow: Introduction

-To go further, it was conjectured by Ilmanen~\cite[Probem 9]{IlmanenProb} (see also Colding-Minicozzi-Pedersen~\cite[Conjecture 7.1]{CMP15}, Sun-Xue~\cite[Conjecture 1.1]{SX22}) that, for generic initial conditions, the situation is much better than this, and that in fact the cylindrical singularities are isolated in spacetime.
+To go further, it was conjectured by Ilmanen~\cite[Problem 9]{IlmanenProb} (see also Colding-Minicozzi-Pedersen~\cite[Conjecture 7.1]{CMP15}, Sun-Xue~\cite[Conjecture 1.1]{SX22}) that, for generic initial conditions, the situation is much better than this, and that in fact the cylindrical singularities are isolated in spacetime.
 Our main result is to verify this conjecture up to the first singular time.
 More precisely we show the following. \begin{thm} Suppose that $S_0\subset \mathbb{R}^3$ is a smooth compact surface.
-There are arbitrarily small $C^2$ perturbations $\tilde{S}_0$ of $S_0$ such that the mean curvature flow $\tilde{S}_t$ with initial condition $\tilde{S}_0$ admits only spherical and non-degenerate cylindrical singularities at its first singular time. \end{thm}
+There are arbitrarily small $C^2$ perturbations $\tilde{S}_0$ of $S_0$ such that the mean curvature flow $\tilde{S}_t$ with initial condition $\tilde{S}_0$ admits only spherical and nondegenerate cylindrical singularities at its first singular time. \end{thm}

-The notion of \emph{non-degenerate} cylindrical singularity here is in the sense studied by Angenent-Vel\'azquez~\cite{AV97}, and also more recently Sun-Xue~\cite{SX22}.
-For the precise definition see Section~\ref{sec:prelim}, however note that by \cite{SX22}, non-degenerate cylindrical singularities are isolated in spacetime and stable under small perturbations.
-In particular it follows that if $T_1$ is the first singular time, then there is some $T_2> T_1$ such that the flow through singularities is smooth for $t\in (T_1, T_2)$.
+The notion of \emph{nondegenerate} cylindrical singularity here is in the sense studied by Angenent-Vel\'azquez~\cite{AV97}, and also more recently Sun-Xue~\cite{SX22}.
+For the precise definition see Section~\ref{sec:prelim}, however note that by \cite{SX22}, nondegenerate cylindrical singularities are isolated in spacetime and stable under small perturbations.
+In particular it follows that if $T_1$ is the first singular time of the perturbation $\tilde{S}_t$, then there is some $T_2> T_1$ such that the flow through singularities is smooth for $t\in (T_1, T_2)$.

 Note that this result is new even in the setting of mean convex flows, in which case White~\cite{White02, White15} showed that in any dimension the flow can only encounter multiplicity one spherical and cylindrical singularities.
-Many of the techniques used in the proof of Theorem~\ref{thm:main} also work for mean convex flows in higher dimensions, however a new difficulty in that case is the possibility of cylindrical tangent flows $S^{n-k}\times \mathbb{R}^k$ that are degenerate in only certain directions in the $\mathbb{R}^k$ factor.
-We hope to address these difficulties in future work.
-We also expect that the conclusion of the theorem holds for all time, however this requires a more detailed understanding of the behavior of the flow across non-degenerate cylindrical singularities (see Remark~\ref{rem:initialperturb}).
+Many of the techniques used in the proof of Theorem~\ref{thm:main} also work for mean convex flows in higher dimensions, however a new difficulty in that case is the possibility of cylindrical singularities modeled on $S^{n-k}\times \mathbb{R}^k$ that are degenerate in only certain directions in the $\mathbb{R}^k$ factor.
+We remark that if we make the stronger assumption that the flow is 2-convex, then the only cylinder that appears is $S^{n-1}\times \mathbb{R}$.
+We will extend the results to the general mean convex setting in forthcoming work.
+We also expect that the conclusion of the theorem holds for all time, however this requires a more detailed understanding of the behavior of the flow across nondegenerate cylindrical singularities (see Remark~\ref{rem:initialperturb}).